 I received a request to use a blowtorch on an ice dam, so I tried it.
 This video was taken about four years ago.
 Sorry for the poor audio.

 Pros: You can tell your wife you tried everything, even a blowtorch.

 Cons: Cold fingers, waste of propane, waste of time, dangerous, etc.

 A pressure washer will certainly remove ice dams, but it will create a ridiculous ice mess below, and will surely damage the shingles.
 This was one method that I didn’t even test.
 The photo below shows what can happen to a roof after a pressure washer or high-temp pressure washer is used on a roof.

 There is a big difference between a steamer and high-temperature pressure washer.
 In the video below, Steve Kuhl discusses the difference with me.

 Ice dams are no fun.
 As I mentioned at the beginning of this blog, hiring a pro to steam the ice dams off is the only thing I recommend.

-Oh, and one more piece of advice: if you know someone who has water leaking in to their house from ice dams, don’t tell them to “stop focusing on how to get rid of the ice dam, and spend your time fixing what caused it.”
+Oh, and one more piece of advice: if you know someone who has water leaking into their house from ice dams, don’t tell them to “stop focusing on how to get rid of the ice dam, and spend your time fixing what caused it.”
 It’s like telling someone with a gash in their finger to be more careful around knives.
-“Great, thanks, now please pass the Band-Aids.”
+“Great, thanks, now please pass the bandages.”

 Reuben Saltzman, Structure Tech Home Inspections